PremiseWP/premise-tabs/README.md

 The `raw` argument is the third argument this class takes and it is useful when you dont want any of the JavaScript or the CSS to load, none of it!

-By passsing a boolean value `true` as the third argument, `$raw`, you remove the `ptabs-wrapper` class from the main wrapper, hence, completely scrapping off the CSS and JS from Premise Tabs.

 ```php
 new Premise_Tabs( $tabs, 'my_class', true );
 ```